ldandoy/Utils-CSS-JS/README.md

-- Add the disabled for the button and other fields x Add the different pointer
+- Add the disabled for the button and other fields x Add the different pointer x Render active link for the navbar
+- Add hover for the navbar
-- Rendre la navbar active
+- Responsive de la navbar
+- Responsive global